About the ACT Test

 3. The Mathematics Section:

 Students should be well prepared with their mathematical formulae and equations before they answer this section.
-To know more about the ACT test Mathematics section, visit the link: http://www.act.org/aap/pdf/preparing.pdf.
+To know more about the Mathematics section, visit the link: http://www.act.org/aap/pdf/preparing.pdf.

 4. The Science Section:

 This is a very to-the-point section and requires students to be confident about their stance regarding any scientific argument.
-Students can learn more about the ACT test Science section from the link: http://www.act.org/aap/pdf/preparing.pdf.
+Students can learn more from this link: http://www.act.org/aap/pdf/preparing.pdf.

 The Writing Section:

-The best way to procure authentic information about the ACT test is through its official website (www.act.org).
-There are also a few unofficial sources that can be used to know more about the ACT test.
+The best way to procure authentic information is through the official website (www.act.org).
+There are also a few unofficial sources you can refer to gain more information.
 These are: